The Froedtert & MCW Comprehensive Stroke Center treated nearly 893 patients in 2022.

 Get With The Guidelines® Awards

-For 2023, the Froedtert Hospital Comprehensive Stroke Center and the Primary Stroke Centers at Froedtert Menomonee Falls Hospital and Froedtert West Bend Hospital all earned the Get With The Guidelines® — Stroke GOLD PLUS with Honor Roll Elite Plus and Type 2 Diabetes Honor Roll Award, (the highest level of recognition possible for a single, continuous 24-month period) from the American Heart Association Get With the Guidelines Program.
+For 2024, the Froedtert Hospital Comprehensive Stroke Center and the Primary Stroke Center at Froedtert West Bend Hospital both earned the Get With The Guidelines® — Stroke GOLD PLUS with Honor Roll Elite Plus and Type 2 Diabetes Honor Roll Award, (the highest level of recognition possible for a single, continuous 24-month period) from the American Heart Association Get With the Guidelines Program.
 The award recognizes commitment and success in implementing the highest standard of stroke care.
-See how we measure up according to these guidelines.
+The Primary Stroke Center at Froedtert Menomonee Falls Hospital earned the Get With The Guidelines® — Stroke GOLD PLUS with Honor Roll Elite and Type 2 Diabetes Honor Roll Award, See how we measure up according to these guidelines.

 Dedicated to improving hospital-based stroke care, Get With the Guidelines® (GWTG)-Stroke was created in 2003 by the American Heart Association/American Stroke Association and collaborates with the Joint Commission.
 The program measures a hospital’s adherence to the latest scientific treatment guidelines.
 Since 2003, nearly 4000 hospitals have added millions of patient records to the GWTG-Stroke database.
 Multiple studies based on these records show the impact this program has had on improving patient outcomes.